Ready-made decks, free.

 What importing does

 Each download is an ordinary .flickdeck file, the same format the app uses when a friend shares a deck.
-It arrives as a brand-new deck with every card unstudied, and importing it twice just gives you two copies.
+It arrives with every card unstudied.
+Importing the same deck again updates it in place rather than making a duplicate — and because the file is always the unstudied version, re-importing also resets that deck’s progress.
+So re-download an updated deck whenever you like; just don’t re-import one you’ve been studying unless you mean to start it over.
 Edit it, rename it, delete it: once it’s on your phone it’s yours.

 Want a deck we don’t have?